 In case you didn’t already know, Porto is considered another symbolic capital of Portugal (Lisbon being the actual capital).
 Porto is like the ‘King in the North’ of the country, if you will.
-It’s a magical city with 1.7M inhabitants, with a unique history.
+It’s a magical city with 1.7M inhabitants, and unique history!

 Up until the 6th century, the city was named Portus Cale, and many civilizations have passed through it, like for example the Visigoths, Arabs or the ancient Spanish empire.
 Porto has seen periods of great splendor, especially in the 15th and 16th centuries, when the city became one of the main commercial links between Europe and the New Continent.